 Read on to learn what methods casinos do use to encourage gamblers to stay longer, where the myth started, the effects of oxygen on the body, risks of pumping oxygen, and a little bit about the most popular casinos in Vegas.

 Learn poker strategy from a 10x World Series of Poker Champion!
 Phil Ivey Teaches Poker Strategy (MasterClass)

 Where the Myth Started

-The myth that casinos pump extra oxygen into the air comes from Mario Puzo’s novel Fools Die, where a casino owner, who owns the fake Hotel Xanadu in Las Vegas, pumps oxygen into the casino in order to keep gamblers awake and spending for longer.
+The urban legend that casinos pump extra oxygen into the air comes from Mario Puzo’s novel Fools Die, where a casino owner, who owns the fake Hotel Xanadu in Las Vegas, pumped oxygen into the casino in order to keep gamblers awake and spending for longer.